-The X7DB8-X/X7DBE-X can only accommodate 24-pin ATX power supplies.
+The X7DBR-3/X7DBR-E can only accommodate 20-pin ATX power supplies.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.
-In addition, the 12V 4-pin power supply - is also required to ensure adequate power supply to the system.
+In addition, the 12V 4-pin and the 12V 8-pin power connections are also required to ensure adequate power supply to the system.
 Also your power supply must supply 1.5A for the Ethernet ports.